eka-care/KARMA-OpenMedEvalKit/docs_v2/src/content/docs/user-guide/interactive-mode.md

 sidebar_label: Interactive Mode
 ---

-# Interactive Mode User Guide
+KARMA's **Interactive Mode** provides a terminal-based experience for benchmarking language and speech models.

-KARMA's **Interactive Mode** provides a guided, beginner-friendly, and terminal-based experience for benchmarking language and speech models.
-This mode walks you through choosing a model, configuring arguments, selecting datasets, reviewing a summary, and executing the evaluation—all without needing custom scripts.
+This mode walks you through choosing a model, configuring arguments, selecting datasets, reviewing a summary, and executing the evaluations.

 ---